You are here:Home - Support - Print Quality Troubleshooting Guide

 In some cases, you may find that you have better luck changing the size of the plastic that is extruded from the nozzle.
 For example, if you were printing a 1.0mm thick wall, you could achieve a fast and strong print if your nozzle was setup to create a 0.5mm extrusion.
 This works best for parts that have fairly consistent wall thicknesses.
 You can adjust the extrusion width that the software creates by clicking “Edit Process Settings” and selecting the Extruders tab.
 Choose a manual extrusion width and enter a value of your choosing.

-The first and most obvious option is to redesign the part so that it only includes features that are larger than your nozzle diameter.
+If you are still having issues printing these thin features, another option is to redesign the part so that it only includes features that are larger than your nozzle diameter.
 This typically involves editing the 3D model in the original CAD package to modify the size of the small features.
 Once you have thickened the small features, you can re-import the model into Simplify3D to verify that your printer is capable of reproducing the 3D shape you created.
-If the features are visible in the Preview Mode, then the printer will be capable of reproducing the revised features.

 For your printer to be able to create accurate parts, it needs to be capable of extruding a very consistent amount of plastic.
 If this extrusion varies across different parts of your print, it is going to affect the final print quality.
 Inconsistent extrusion can usually be identified by watching your printer closely as it prints.
 For example, if the printer is printing a straight line that is 20mm long, but you notice that the extrusion seems rather bumpy or seems to vary in size, then you are likely experiencing this issue.
 We have summarize the most common causes for inconsistent extrusion, and explained how each one can be addressed.